Qumulo/filelock/README.md

     This command retrieves the file's attributes, including the lock status, and displays it using `jq`.

-4. **End-to-End Demonstration: Setting Legal Hold on all new files written to a directory**
+4. **End-to-End Example: Setting Legal Hold on all new files written to a directory**

     *This was performed on a new Ubuntu 22_04 server*